MrFacundo/42_Pipex/README.md

 # 42_Pipex
-Unix processes, redirections and pipes in C
+Unix processes, system calls, redirections and pipes in C